-The WGRF Annual Members’ Meeting was held in Saskatoon on April 5, 2022.
-The 2021 financial statements were audited by Lingard + Dreger LLP.
+The WGRF Annual Members’ Meeting was held in Saskatoon on April 4, 2023.
+The 2022 financial statements were audited by Lingard + Dreger LLP.
 The auditor reported that the audit was clean and that there were no concerns with WGRF’s processes.
-The 2021 WGRF Annual report is posted on the WGRF website and will be mailed out to all member organizations.
+The 2022 WGRF Annual report is posted on the WGRF website and will be mailed out to all member organizations.
+In 2022, WGRF invested over $11.5 million into breeding, crop research and building research capacity on behalf of western Canadian producers.

-WGRF is a unique farmer directed organization focused on funding research for the benefit of western Canadian farmers.
-Since 1981, WGRF has funded more than $210 million of research in field crops of interest to western Canadian farmers.
-The Board consists of 18 Directors, all farmers from across western Canada who grow a mix of more than 30 crops across various soil zones throughout Western Canada.
+Since 1981, WGRF has funded more than $229 million of research in field crops of interest to western Canadian farmers.
+The Board consists of 18 Directors, all farmers from across western Canada who grow a variety of crops across various soil zones throughout Western Canada.
 The diversity of their farming experiences, regional locations, soil textures and crops provide great perspective for the Board to direct investments into research projects that show the most potential to benefit western Canadian grain farmers.
 WGRF has committed nearly $50 million to research and capacity over the next five years.

 Dave Bishop, Barons, AB